szabgab/poster-py/README.md

 The items then can be placed at the end of the queue or marked as "done".
 (This should be configurable.)

+The user should be able to add/edit/remove items from the queue.

+The user should be able to mark items to be "live" or "on-hold".
+The "on-hold" items are skipped or rescheduled when their turn comes.
+(This won't change thir status though, just so the order won't change.)

+The user should be able to reorder the items.

+The system can have a CLI interface, a GUI (e.g. using Tk), a self-hosting web interface.
+It could also have multiple interfaces.

 ## Social networks:

 in order of interest: